 As a life-long wrestling and horror movie fan I wanted to really like WrestleMassacre but I just couldn’t.
-There is so much wrong with the movie on a fundamental, elementary filmmaking level that in wrestling terms, it amounts to a backyard wrestling show put on by the local, brain dead punks in your neighbourhood who think an old mattress is a viable substitute for a real wrestling ring.
+There is so much wrong with the movie on a fundamental, elementary filmmaking level that in wrestling terms, it amounts to a backyard wrestling show put on by the local, brain dead punks in your neighborhood who think an old mattress is a viable substitute for a real wrestling ring.

 There are times when timelines don’t match, night and day change in mid-scene.
 The audio is often so terrible dialogue competes with background noise or echoes.
 What is clearly someone’s bedroom is unconvincingly staged as the office of a landscaping company.
 Many parts are played by locals or apparently whomever the producers could find wandering the streets late at night who weren’t drunk or stoned.